 Shelter & Safety Grants are available to support nonprofit organizations directly providing services in the areas of shelter and safety.
 Grant amounts: up to $50,000.

-William and Lottie Daniel Fund Childcare Scholarships applications are now open.
-This community opportunity provides support to nonprofit organizations that provide quality child care for working families.
+William and Lottie Daniel Fund Childcare Scholarships are available to nonprofit organizations that provide quality child care for working families.

 Blood Research and Education Grants, offered through the Tri-Counties Blood Bank Fund, are available to support blood and blood-related products and services.